-HOURS SCHEDULED TO COMPLETE

-TOTAL HOURS IN THE PAYMENT PERIOD

-= % EARNED
+HOURS SCHEDULED TO COMPLETE TOTAL HOURS IN THE PAYMENT PERIOD = % EARNED b) Determine the percentage of the period completed:

 (rounded to one significant digit to the right of the decimal point, ex. .4493 = 44.9%.)

 Calculate the percentage of Title IV, HEA aid earned for a credit hour programs: